• Google Translate

 Aside from the readings, the Liturgical Calendar also determines the interior decoration of a Church, the Priest's vestment colours (distinct liturgical colours are used in connection with different Seasons), the timing of spiritual seasons and practices such as Lent, and much more.

-The Churches year starts with Advent in November or December and ends the following November or December with the Feast of Christ the King.
+The Church year starts with Advent in December and ends the following November with the Feast of Christ the King.

 Further Reading